-No points will be awarded for simply commenting on whether you liked the presentation or not, or by providing your thoughts on the presentation graphics or layout alone, without expressing your opinion on the subject matter itself and relating it to course concepts or current events.
+No points will be awarded for simply commenting on whether you liked the presentation or by providing your thoughts on the presentation graphics or layout alone without expressing your opinion on the subject matter and relating it to course concepts or current events.
 No points will be awarded if you repeat other students' already-expressed comments without adding your own unique perspective.

-To repeat: you will not receive points for discussions if you comment on the presentation style, graphics, audio recordings or anything that is not about the content itself.
+You will not receive points for discussions if you comment on the presentation style, graphics, audio recordings, or anything other than the subject matter and business issue itself.